fieldr92/ralph-co/README.md

 To install / run
 - run `yarn` to install dependencies
-- run `yarn start` to run webpack and host website (http://localhost:8080/build/)
+- run `yarn start` to run webpack and host banner (http://localhost:8080/build/)